Maryland Employee Social Media Screenings Objections

 There’s no return on investment in social media.

 What is the ROI for your phone?
 If you don’t have a phone or a website or a social media profile, you do not exist on the business landscape of your customer.
 That doesn’t mean that you just throw money at social media and hope it delivers results.
 Use sound business principles.
-Set business goals and start comparing the investment you currently have in getting and keeping customers with new social media tools.
+Set business goals and start comparing the investment you currently have in getting and keeping customers with new social media strategy and tools.